 Later that year, Stern moved back to New York after he accepted a job with WNBC-AM.
 But trouble awaited before he even got behind the microphone, as his new—and apparently nervous—bosses handed the deejay a long list of orders.
 The list prohibited Stern from using, among other tactics, "jokes or sketches relating to personal tragedies," as well as "slander, defamation or personal attacks on private individuals or organizations unless they have consented or are a part of the act."

-At first, the neutered Stern tried to play nice and follow the station's mandates, but within short time the deejay openly went to war against the station.
+At first, the neutered Stern tried to play nice and follow the station's mandates, but within a short time, the deejay openly went to war against the station.
 He began showcasing bits like "Sexual Innuendo Wednesday" and "Mystery Whiz," in which listeners tried to guess who was going to the bathroom.
-In 1985 Stern was fired, freeing him to eventually sign on with the New York City-based WXRK, better known as K-ROCK.
+In 1985, Stern was fired, freeing him to eventually sign on with the New York City-based WXRK, better known as K-ROCK.

 'The Howard Stern Show'